petermchale/igv-grid/README.md

 ## Applications

-The app was developed to expedite the visual identification of features that differentiate true-positive from false-positive variant calls, such as soft-clipped reads and local sequence context.
+The app was developed to expedite the visual identification of features that differentiate true-positive from false-positive variant calls, and true-positive from false-negative variant calls.

 Aside from methods development, other possible applications may include:
 * *Sample quality control*: identify samples that harbor unusual alignments